Max-Jacobi/sroeos/README.md

 and photons.

-(3) There are two more directories:
+(3) There are three more directories:

+Directory make_inc_examples:

+This directory contains various examples for the make.inc file.

 Directory eleos: